amelia2802/LeetCode/Minimum Operations To Make The Array Increasing/Readme.md

+# Minimum Operations To Make The Array Increasing

+# Easy
 You are given an integer array nums (0-indexed).
 In one operation, you can choose an element of the array and increment it by 1.

 For example, if nums = [1,2,3], you can choose to increment nums[1] to make nums = [1,3,3].